-Fund of Funds Risk.
+Fund of Funds risk.
 The Fund's ability to achieve its investment objective will depend largely, in part, on: (i) the underlying funds' performance, expenses and ability to meet their investment objectives; and (ii) properly rebalancing assets among underlying funds and different asset classes.
+The Fund is also subject to risks related to layering of operating expenses of the underlying funds.
 There is no assurance that either the Fund or the underlying funds will achieve their investment objectives.
 A fund bears underlying fund expenses indirectly.